gdm413229/swwmgz_m/ExtendedLore.md

 ### Symnatek

 A manufacturer of construction tools and heavy machinery.
-More popular than Mixom, despite most people not even knowing its name.
+More popular than Mixom (at least outside the US), despite most people not even knowing its name.

 ### Tach-Engine Technologies

-Described as "the second largest tech conglomerate on Earth".
-Tach-Engine Industries covers pretty much everything, although it's most known for its work on fusion energy... and for its weapons (of course).
+Described as "the second largest tech conglomerate on Earth", right behind a certain evil international tech company known mainly for its search engine.
+Tach-Engine Technologies covers pretty much everything, although it's most known for its work on fusion energy... and for its weapons (of course).

 ### Unissix Crafts

 A small weapons shop run by members of the Unissix family of warriors.
 While mostly specialized in blades and hammers and whatnot, sometimes they've done firearms by request.
+It is run by Unissix Bokurou Azadeku, who also leads the "Unissix Tournaments", a yearly gladiatorial sporting event.

 ---